 How long will my repair take?

 When you report a repair, we will talk about the problem and decide how quickly we will deal with it.
 We group repairs into response time categories.
 The times are measured from the date you report the problem to us.

 We may need to look at a problem before repair work can be ordered.
 We do this by appointment within the response period.

 We will attend (to make the situation safe) within 4 hours and do the work within 24 hours.
-This is for repairs to remove immediate danger to people and avoid flooding or major damage to the property.
+This applies to repairs to remove immediate danger to people and avoid flooding or major damage to property.
 For example, loss of heating (between the months of October and April), blocked drains, or total loss of electricity or water.
 We will usually only do work to make the situation safe at the first visit and carry out a full repair, if required, at a follow up appointment.

 We will arrange an appointment and do the work within 10 calendar days.
-This is for repairs such as loss of heating during the summer months (May - September) or hot water, as well as minor leaks from a water pope, tank or cistern.
+This applies to repairs needed as a result of loss of heating during the summer months (May - September) or hot water, as well as minor leaks from a water pope, tank or cistern.

 We will arrange an appointment and do the work within 28 working days.
 Some repairs requiring specialist parts may take up to 90 days.
 This applies to all other repairs where the problem does not cause immediate inconvenience or present a danger to occupants or the public and cannot wait to be done as part of our planned works programme.

 Frequently asked questions